Experimental demonstration of a multi-particle collective measurement for optimal quantum state estimation: Results

-\textit{Quantum state tomography using collective measurements} --- Projections onto the non-maximally entangled states $\ket{\text{MP}_i}$ can also be used for quantum state tomography.
-In this way, a large ensemble of size $N_{\text{ens}}$, potentially of thousands of photons, can be divided into pairs on which we perform collective measurements to improve the tomographic efficiency.
-The estimate of the state is found using a maximum-likelihood reconstruction algorithm.
-Additional constraints regarding purity and the tensor-product form $\ket{\vec{n}}\otimes\ket{\vec{n}}$ of the input state are imposed in an accelerated-projected-gradient maximum-likelihood algorithm \cite{Shang}.
+Projections onto the non-maximally entangled states $\ket{\text{MP}_i}$ can also be used for quantum state tomography.
+A large ensemble of size $N_{\text{ens}}$ (potentially of thousands of photons) can be divided into pairs on which we perform collective measurements to observe the tomographic efficiency.
+The estimate of the state is found using a maximum-likelihood reconstruction algorithm \cite{Shang}.
+Constraints regarding purity and the tensor-product form $\ket{\vec{n}}\otimes\ket{\vec{n}}$ of the input state are also imposed.

 To analyze the performance of the state tomography, the tomographic infidelity $1-\bar{F}$ is plotted as a function of the number of measured samples $N_\text{ens}$.
 The exact state that we produce will differ from the nominal state due to experimental imperfections.
-Thus, we compare our state estimate to the state estimate with the highest number of samples gathered ($N_\text{ens}\sim 2400$) instead of the nominal state.
-Fig. \ref{fig:QST} shows the typical scaling of the infidelity observed for a randomly chosen state.
+Thus, we compare our state estimate to the pure state estimate with the highest number of samples gathered ($N_\text{ens}\sim 15000$) instead of the nominal state.
+Fig. \ref{fig:QST} shows the typical scaling of the infidelity observed for two randomly chosen states.
 Each data point is an average value over multiple reconstructions that used the same number of samples $N_\text{ens}$.
-Examples of infidelity plots for different states can be found in the Supplemental Material.
+To mitigate bias toward the reference state at higher $N_\text{ens}$ values, we applied a power-law fit to the initial eight data points (further details are provided in the Supplemental document).
 We observed that the infidelity for each state approximately scales as $ O(1/N_\text{ens})$, the optimal infidelity scaling according to the Gill-Massar bound.
-The six random states examined had a combined average infidelity scaling of $1-\bar{F} \propto N^{-(0.92\pm0.06)}_\text{ens}$.
+The six random states examined had a combined average infidelity scaling of $1-\bar{F} = (1.7\pm0.2) N^{-(1.01\pm0.02)}_\text{ens}$, where the fit uncertainties for the states have been propagated.
+Infidelity scaling results for all tested states can be found in the Supplemental document.
 The coefficient could likely be improved with further attempts to minimize experimental imperfections and systematic errors.
-The optimal measurement (with $1-\bar{F} = 1/N_\text{ens}$) requires an $N_\text{ens}$-copy collective measurement of all the samples, but it is encouraging to see that the two-copy collective measurement tomography does approach the optimal scaling.
+The optimal measurement (with $1-\bar{F} = 1/N_\text{ens}$) requires an $N_\text{ens}$-copy collective measurement of all the samples, but it is encouraging to see that the two-copy collective measurement tomography does achieve a near-optimal scaling.